|The complete running order|

 I've got no idea how many people there were but probably 1000 to 1500.
 At times it was pretty crowded, but you could always get through and it was relatively easy to get a close look of your favourite band.
 Apparently the festival wasn't sold-out but was still a great success so we can expect it to return next year.
 Hurray!

 We missed Clinic and lots of other action on Saturday night too, but were really happy on Sunday morning that we did since we had a long way home ahead of us.
 Train from Liverpool to Euston in London (too bad that the Banger Brothers weren't selling us their exceptional sausages...), then the underground to Victoria and another train to Gatwick.
 Our flight arrived at the Helsinki-Vantaa airport around midnight and two very happy and satisfied gentlemen were back home.
-Thank you Liverpool Psych Fest, thank you friends, thanks you UK, we love you all.
+Thank you Liverpool Psych Fest, thank you friends, thank you UK, we love you all.
 Would love to dj there some day.